Xangis/VorbitalPlayer/README.md

 Version 4.11 changes:

+1. Now remembers the last song that was playing when saving/loading playlists so you can continue listening where you left off.
+2. Add minimize button lost in switch to Qt.
-1. No longer keeps open file locks for MP3 files after they're done playing.
+3. No longer keeps open file locks for MP3 files after they're done playing.

 Version 4.1 changes: